wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

    * "Lucifer" was created by IBM and used a <a target="_blank" href="https://www.youtube.com/watch?v=FGhj3CGxl8I">Feistel cipher</a> a framework to build ciphers. based on DES.
 Used by TwoFish.
 Its innovation is decryption.
    <br /><br />

-   Kerckhoff’s Principle - the only safe is the key
+   Kerckhoff’s Principle - the only safe part is the key.

-* A symmetric algorithm uses a private or secret key that must remain secret between the two parties.
-It provides confidentiality but NOT authentication or nonrepudiation.
-* Symmetric algorithms include both stream-based and block ciphers.

 * discrete logarithms ??  https://crypto.stanford.edu/pbc/notes/crypto/factoring.html